leonkontorovich/centerline_behavior_annotation/.ipynb_checkpoints/Readme-checkpoint.md

 At the moment the code is set up to work with datasets that are multiple ome.tiff files per recording.
 In one 20min recording there can be 20 ome tiff files.

-###1.
-Convert ome.tiff files to single bif tiff file.
+1. Convert ome.tiff files to single bif tiff file.
 ```
 conda activate openCV
 python ometiff2bigtiff.py -i /groups/zimmer/Ulises/wbfm/chemotaxis_assay/2020_Only_behaviour/datasets/dataset_20200701/
 ```
 Or you can open the Utils.ipynb notebook and run the ometiff2bigtiff function on the dataset directory.

-###2.
-Run Fiji macro to generate .avi files from bigtiff files.
+2. Run Fiji macro to generate .avi files from bigtiff files.
 Since we didnt manage to generate .avi files in python because of codecs and what not, I decided to use Fiji.
-I wrote a little macro to do it: "bigtiff2avi.ijm" (Find it in the Fiji_Macros repository)
+I wrote a little macro to do it: "bigtiff2avi.ijm"

 Run it in the cluster, ideally create multiple sessions (~20GB) so they can run in parallel.

 ```
 source_dir = getDirectory("Source Directory");
 list=getFileList(source_dir);
 setBatchMode(true);